benreid24/Stellaru/README.md

 # Stellaru
 Stellaru is a data visualization suite for the game Stellaris.
 It runs alongside the game and provides realtime snapshots and historical data from the game.
 The dashboards are viewable as a web page.
 It works by monitoring and parsing the autosaves while you play, then sending the data to the webpage to keep the charts updated.
-The historical data is saved in zipped pickle files inside of the folder of the game save that is being monitored, which ensues they get deleted if a game save is deleted.
+The historical data is saved in zipped pickle files inside of the folder of the game save that is being monitored, which ensures they get deleted if a game save is deleted.
 It currently runs on Windows and MacOS with Linux support coming soon.
 It also works in muliplayer games out of the box.

 ## Features